LinkedIn profile picture & banner: tips for your perfect header

 To make this perhaps a little more tangible.
 Do you know the first “Rocky” movie from 1976 with Sylvester Stallone?
 If not, watch it, and if so, watch it again.
 In this movie, the two perspectives were masterfully used to emphasize Rocky’s journey from underdog to hero and to take the viewer, you, with him emotionally.

-At the beginning of the film, when Rocky is still in a hopeless situation and receives little recognition as an amateur boxer, he is often filmed from above.
+At the beginning of the film, Rocky is still in a hopeless situation and receives hardly any recognition as an amateur boxer, so he is often filmed from above.
 This reinforces the feeling that he is an outsider, weak, without much chance of success.

-Over the course of the movie, especially during his tough training phase, the camera perspective changes.
-More and more low-angle shots are used to show Rocky from a strong, powerful perspective.
+In the course of the movie, especially during his tough training phase, the camera perspective changes.
+More and more low-angle shots are used to show Rocky from a strong, powerful perspective

 The iconic example of this is the scene in which he runs up the stairs of the Philadelphia Museum of Art.
 Once at the top, he is filmed from below as he stretches his arms upwards.
 This image symbolizes his transformation from underdog to fighter.
 Now he is ready to take on his greatest challenge, the fight against Apollo Creed.

-Which angle should you choose?
-It depends on your job role, your position, but also on what you want to convey and what effect you want to have on others.
+Depends on your job role, your position, but also on what you want to convey, what effect you want to have on others.

 But don’t worry, we’ll try out and shoot both options during our photo session.
 You will see for yourself and recognize which effect suits you (and your professional role) best.